• Skip to primary navigation

 Here’s what you do.
 You take your lactarius and blanch them in a seasoned pickling liquid, which also acts as a preservative.
 From there, you drain the mushrooms thoroughly and then pack in some flavored oil.
 The preliminary blanching leaches away the snot effect, but it also functions as a way to impart flavor, as well as lower the ph for their stasis in the fridge.

-The olio santo here is something I adapted from one of the greats of Italian cooking: Guiliano Bugialli, and I’ve been using variations of it for years.
-It’s a great way to flavor oil without having chunks of aggressive things in it like garlic.
 It’s a great, simple recipe, perfect for garnishing grilled meats or vegetables, or perfuming something that will be around for a while, like these blue mushrooms.
-In Italian Olio Santo translates to “holy oil”, which I always thought was fun, I remember telling employees at a couple different restaurants I was “anointing” things with it. 🙂
+In Italian Olio Santo translates to "holy oil", which I always thought was fun, I remember telling employees at a couple different restaurants I was "anointing" things with it. 🙂

 These are a lot of fun, and great as a little snack.
 I’ll mention too: it’s a total misnomer that mushrooms pickles should be eaten cold, quite the contrary.
 One of my favorite ways to eat pickled or preserved shrooms is warm in the morning with some eggs or with toast, the crunch is an awesome foil for the chew of the mushrooms.
 Next time you find some indigo milkcaps, give it a try.